-ENG 200 students practice sustained argumentative and analytical writing with an emphasis on further developing the processes and skills acquired in ENG 100 or ESL 100.
+ENG 200 offers students practice in sustained argumentative and analytical writing with an emphasis on further developing the processes and skills acquired in ENG 100 or ESL 100.
 Analysis will focus on a range of texts (non-fiction, fiction, and other literary forms).
 Emphasis will be on rhetorical and literary principles, strategies, and techniques; stylistic concerns; and research methods and use of secondary source materials.

-- 1. Write sustained thesis-driven argument and analysis for an academic audience. - 2.
-Practice a multi-step writing process that includes idea-generation, thesis development, organization, drafting, revision, peer review and revision. - Select and evaluate the relevance and reliability of primary and/or secondary sources in a research project. - 4.
+- 1. Write sustained thesis-driven analyses for an academic audience. - 2.
+Practice a multi-step writing process that includes idea-generation, thesis development, organization, drafting, revision, peer review and revision. - 3.
+Select and evaluate the relevance and reliability of primary and/or secondary sources in a research project. - 4.
 Demonstrate proficient use of direct quoting, paraphrasing, and summarizing in a research project using a standard form of documentation (MLA, APA for example). - 5.
-Demonstrate a critical comprehension of rhetorical contexts, strategies and techniques in a variety of literary genres. - 6.
-Produce biographical writing based on identity to explore one's own heritage in relation to other cultures.
+Demonstrate a critical comprehension of rhetorical contexts, strategies and techniques in a variety of literary genres.